tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

     \mu_f = 2 z - 1.

 In addition, energy conservation in the local co-moving frame has to be obeyed.
-Thus, the packets energy and frequency in the lab-frame suffer from the relativistic Doppler shift
+Thus, the packets energy and frequency in the lab frame suffer from the relativistic Doppler shift

 .. math::